Earn Airline Miles Without Flying

 This article contains references to products from our partners.
 We receive compensation if you apply or shop through links in our content.
 You help support CreditDonkey by reading our website and using our links.

 Do you want to travel more?
-There is an airline miles trick that airlines do not want you to know.
+Well, guess what?
+There's an airline miles trick that airlines do not want you to know about.

-You can earn airline miles, even without flying.
-And it doesn't require you to use the airline's co-branded credit card.
+You can earn airline miles WITHOUT flying.
+And it doesn't even require you to use the airline's co-branded credit card.

-A one-airline strategy can work for some people.
+A one-airline strategy works for some people.
 For instance, if you live in a rural area with limited airline choices.

-But for the vast majority, that is a mistake.
+But for the vast majority, it's not ideal.

-Do this instead.
-With the right credit card, you can earn points with your everyday spending and convert them to miles to fly on the airline that works for you.
-We'll explain below why this is the better route for most people.
+Instead, with the right credit card, you can earn points with your everyday spending and convert them to miles to fly on the airline that works for you.
+We'll explain why this is the better route for most people.

 Travel Transfer Partners

-Did you know: Some credit cards, like the Chase Sapphire Preferred and Starwood Preferred Guest from American Express (a CreditDonkey partner), allow you to transfer points to participating airline's frequent flyer program.
+Some credit cards, like Chase Sapphire Preferred and Starwood Preferred Guest from American Express (a CreditDonkey partner), allow you to transfer points to a participating airline's frequent flyer program.

-$95 Annual Fee, But Here's Why It's Worth Considering
+$95 Annual Fee, But Here's Why It Is Worth Considering

-Our favorite is the Chase Sapphire Preferred.
+Our favorite travel-friendly credit card is Chase Sapphire Preferred.
 It has a huge bonus point offer and premium travel benefits.
-Read on to see if the Sapphire Preferred is worth it.

 Chase Sapphire Preferred lets you earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $625 toward travel when you redeem through Chase Ultimate Rewards®.
 You can earn 5,000 bonus points if you add your first authorized user and make a purchase within the first three months from account opening.
 This card lets you earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 The points can be transferred 1:1 to leading frequent travel programs including airline transfer partners.
 The card has a $0 foreign transaction fee.
 The card also comes with premium travel and purchase protection benefits (including trip cancellation/trip interruption insurance and auto rental collision damage waiver).
 There is an Introductory Annual Fee of $0 the first year, then $95.

-Chase Sapphire Preferred hotel transfer partners include Marriott, Hyatt, IHG, and The Ritz-Carlton.
+Chase Sapphire Preferred's hotel transfer partners include Marriott, Hyatt, IHG, and The Ritz-Carlton.
 Marriott operates 30 brands including Renaissance, Residence Inn, and Courtyard.

 If you want to fly American, you can use British Airways to book a partner flight on American Airlines (and other oneworld alliance partners).